This post may contain affiliate links. Please see our disclosure policy.

 Cooking Tips:

-An even cook: remember to keep turning the pan to ensure an even cook underneath, you want every slice to have a golden, slightly crisp, base.
-You can use a knife to check on the underneath and see how it’s looking - once it’s lovely and golden, that’s the time to take it off the heat and pop it in the oven.
+An even cook: remember to keep turning the pan to ensure an even cook underneath.
+You want every slice to have a golden, slightly crisp, base.
+You can use a knife to check underneath and see how it’s looking.
+Once it’s lovely and golden underneath but soft on top, that’s the time to take it off the heat and pop it in the oven.

 The perfect set: you want the centre of this Frittata di Zucchini to be puffed up, but still with a slight wobble.
 The melted cheese can sometimes trick you into thinking that the egg isn’t cooked, but if it’s puffy looking, the chances are it is cooked but the cheese will still be melty and delicious.
 Remember, do not overcook.